anton-mel/WeensyOS/README.md

 # Source Inspirations & How to contribute

-Please, consider reading through these documentations is you're plan to contribute:
+Please, consider reading through these documentations is you plan to contribute:

 ```
     1. https://os.phil-opp.com/